facebookresearch/SentEval/README.md

-# SentEval - evaluation tool for sentence embeddings
+# SentEval: evaluation toolkit for sentence embeddings

 SentEval is a library for evaluating the quality of sentence embeddings.
-We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks.
-SentEval currently includes **17 tasks**.
+We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks. **SentEval currently includes 17 tasks**.
 Our goal is to ease the study and the development of general-purpose fixed-size sentence representations.

 **SentEval recent fixes (12/26):**